Highpoint2000/LiveMap/README.md

 - The frequency table can be shown and hidden using the red square.
 - Clicking on the green player symbol opens the link to the live stream (FMSCAN login required).
 - Clicking on the location shows all programs at the location, clicking again returns.
 The frequency displayed in the location list can be clicked directly.
+- To automatically move the web server interface when running the plugin, please enter the pixel value behind the MoveToRight variable in the script.

 ## History:

+### v2.1

+- Design adjustments
+- Added polarization to the frequency table
+- link to the livestream player
+- Frequency list can be hidden (red square)
+- Clicking on the city displays all stations in the location
+- direct selection of the frequency for the FM-DX web server

 ### v2.0